willthames/willthames.github.io/_posts/2017-07-17-so-you-want-to-test-aws-modules-for-ansible.markdown

 ---
 title: So You Want To Test AWS Modules For Ansible
 ---

+<div class="alert alert-info"><span class="glyphicon glyphicon-info-sign"></span>
+This page was updated on 2018-02-28 to better document IAM policy changes, the aliases file, YAML anchors for testing credentials</div>

 You're a (prospective) contributor to Ansible, and you have some great improvements to make to an existing module or a brand new module.
 As a conscientious developer, you know that having tests